alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 Fairness and transparency are key values for us and our goal is to avoid inequity by ensuring we are paying people the same salary for the same level of contribution to the team.
 We make initial salary offers at 0/3, 1/3, and 2/3 through the advertised salary range, based on the level and applicability of each candidate’s experience relative to their future peers already working in the team.
+For the sake of clarity, the current advertisements give the full salary band for the role, so for the Standard role our offers will be between £46,000 and £53,333, while the current maximum salary for the Standard role is £57,000, and for the Senior role the offers will be between £57,000 and £65,000, with a current maximum salary for the Senior role of £69,000.
 **Our offers are not negotiable.**

 ### What is salary progression like in the role?